MicrosoftDocs/win32/desktop-src/dataxchg/html-clipboard-format.md

 #### Selection

-* The _selection_ is optional, as sufficient information is included in the fragment for basic pasting.
+The _selection_ is optional because sufficient information is included in the fragment for basic pasting.
 If the selection is not stored, both `StartSelection` and `EndSelection` are not stored in the header.

 If present, the _selection_ is the **exact** text range that the user has selected (within the _fragment_); this adds more information to the fragment by indicating the exact selected text, **without** the well-formed and balanced start and end tags and end tags.